Joud158/smart-agri-copilot/README.md

 - **Google ADK runner** when `google-adk` and a working model/API key are available.

 Fallback mode:
-- deterministic irrigation/frost/spray planning so the project still runs reliably in low-resource grading environments.
+- deterministic irrigation/frost/spray planning so the project still runs reliably.

 This means the service stays online even if the LLM path is unavailable, while still showing a real second framework path in code.